guillermoscript/repo-assistant/README.md

 3. Add your OpenAI API key to the `.env` file as described in the [Configuration](#configuration) section.

 We're excited to have you try out Repo Assistant AI!
 If you encounter any issues or have questions, don't hesitate to reach out.

+## Deploying the App

+To deploy the app, follow these from the probot docs [here](https://probot.github.io/docs/deployment/).
+As of now, the app is not ready for deployment as GPT is quite expensive to run.
+However, if you want to deploy it, you can follow the instructions in the link above.